Warm Bacon & Avocado Salad

 Halve the avocado and remove the pit.
 Peel and cut into ½-inch (12 mm) dice.

 To serve, toss the salad greens in just enough of the dressing to make them glisten.
 Add the crisp, warm croutons and the diced avocado.
-Toss gently and divide the salad among six plates.
+Toss gently and divide the salad among eight plates.
 In a hot skillet, recook the bacon in a splash of olive oil until crisp and golden, then scatter the hot bacon over the salad.
 Garnish with the walnut halves, if desired.
 Serve right away.